© Igor Kolos | Dreamstime.com

 Sadly, however, smoking still kills about half a million Americans annually, and it isn’t just the obvious smoking diseases (like lung cancer) that account for these deaths.
 In fact, more illnesses than you might imagine can be termed “smoking diseases,” and your vulnerability to them varies depending on your age.
-If you have COPD signs and symptoms, your COPD life expectancy will increase if you quit smoking.

 Smoking Diseases and Age

 More younger Americans smoke—about 16 percent, compared with about 8 percent of adults age 65 and older—but older adults are at particular risk for smoking diseases because they typically have smoked for longer (an average of 40 years).
 Most smoking diseases strike during older age, and older smokers with a long history of tobacco use face significantly increased health risks as they continue to grow older.

 Studies have demonstrated that smokers underestimate their risks of developing smoking diseases, and a few studies have found that smokers age 65 and older have even lower risk perceptions than younger smokers.
 The disparity in risk perception, experts believe, is due at least in part to the fact that smoking was viewed as acceptable a generation ago.

 But it isn’t all negative—studies also suggest that older smokers may be slightly more successful at quitting than younger adults.

 Don’t let COPD take your breath away!
 Get clear answers about lung health, bronchitis symptoms, and emphysema treatments.